slamice/wri/hipsters/chapter04.md

 As I passed by Jack and Andy's apartment on my way back, I noticed the light was on.
 A fever of rage suddenly overtook me on my walk back.
 Who was he.
 Such a bastard.
-So before I went up my stairs I stopped.
-The stream made a quick splash and then settled immediately in the cracks.
-And slowly I emptied Renee's latte onto the pavement, watching the sugary milk slip into the solid concrete.
-The cup I put next to the mess, and lurched up to the apartment.

-I sneaked a look at her and said Hi, but she didn't look up.
+And suddenly I was in my apartment, sneaking a look at Renee saying Hi, but she didn't look up.
 She was completely embossed on the bed, engrossed.

+I immediately went back out, making sure the cat didn't escape.
+Just around teh corner, under our bedroom window, I tiled over Renee's forgotten latte and dumped it in slow motion.
+The the sugary milk stream made a quick splash and settled in the cracks of the broken concrete.
+The paper cup I put next to the mess, and lurched back up the stairs to the apartment.

 (Completely forgot she ordered one.)